desheffer/dotfiles/README.md

 ## Secrets

 Secrets are files that you don't want exposed to the world.
-These can be managed using the `secrets-put.sh` and `secrets-get.sh` scripts.
-These scripts act as wrappers around `lpass`, the LastPass CLI utility.
+These can be managed using the `secrets.sh` script.
+This script acts as wrappers around `lpass` and is capable of moving files into and out of your LastPass vault.

 To get started: